homebrew-ec-foss/homebrew-internethome/src/posts/eBPF_Workshop.md

 - The subsequent lines tell us how each line of the ‘hello’ function in the program is translated to eBPF instructions and what they actually do on the virtual eBPF registers.
 - These are the instructions being executed on the BPF virtual machine.

-We can also check out the native instructions converted to assembly by the JIT compiler, by using the command
+We can also check out the native instructions converted to assembly by the JIT compiler:

 ```bash
 sudo bpftool prog dump jited name helloworld